mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate_your_plugin_no_propsheets_windows.md

 ---
-title: Migrate your plugin project without Property Sheets
+title: Migrate your plugin project without using Property Sheets
 description: This guide walks you through migrating your Rhino 5 plugin project to Rhino 6 without using Property Sheets.
 author: dale@mcneel.com
 apis: ['C/C++']